Class Fees & Benefits

 Thursday Evening, 7:00 to 9:00

 Wheel Throwing with Bonnie Cohn 8/23 – 10/11

 Hand Building & Wheel Throwing with Barbara Vanderbeck 8/25 – 10/13

 Please read this! it may affect whether you get into the class of your choice.

 2. All registrations for the session will begin online.
 We encourage you to make arrangements to register on-line when registration opens.

 3. Please be aware that your choices on the registration form are binding and you will be charged for any class (including alternate choices that you make).
 Do not register for a class you are unlikely to take.
 If you must drop a class you have registered for, please notify management as soon as possible.
 Review our refund policy at the bottom of the page for dropping a class.

-The August–October class registration will be Monday, August 7th at 7:00pm.
+The next class registration will be Monday, August 6th at 7pm.

 When you Register Online